-Health professionals from The New England Journal of Medicine, the Medical Journal of Australia, the Chinese Science Bulletin and the National Medical Journal of India and more than 230 other medical journals have released a joint statement warning that climbing global temperature averages will play a role in worsening health outcomes abroad.
-If true, this position will make climate change a public health concern rather than a mere environmental issue.
-According to medical experts, warmer temperatures may lead to heat rises in related deaths, tropical infections and pregnancy complications.
+Health professionals from The New England Journal of Medicine, the Medical Journal of Australia, the Chinese Science Bulletin, and the National Medical Journal of India, and more than 230 other medical journals have released a joint statement which claims that global warming will play a role in worsening health outcomes.
+If true, this claim will make climate change a public health concern rather than a mere environmental issue.
+According to medical experts, increases in temperature averages could lead to more heat-related deaths, tropical infections, and pregnancy complications.

 Climate Change and Health

-Displacement, or lack of a stable living situation, could contribute to high levels of stress, anxiety or other mental disorders.
-Researchers believe that tropical diseases may become ubiquitous as climates warm.
-Warming climates could cause disease carrying insects, such as mosquitos, to migrate from their confined tropical existence into equally hospitable regions.
-The mosquitos of Central and South America, are thought to have migrated further north by cause of heightened temperatures in and around the United States.
+Global warming may make the spread of tropical diseases more common.
+Heightened temperatures could in theory cause disease-carrying insects, such as mosquitos, to migrate from their confined tropical existence into equally suitable regions.
+The mosquitos of Central and South America, are thought to have migrated further north cause of heightened temperatures in and around the United States.

 Emergency Action On Climate Change and Tipping Points

-The authors of this joint statement have posited that the effects of climate change may reach irreversible point in the near future.
+The authors of the joint statement have posited that the effects of climate change may reach irreversible points shortly.
 Climatological tipping points may not be far behind.
-In essence, tipping points refer to thresholds of climate and temperature that, when exceeded, set off chain reactions which inevitably eventuate different states within a climate system.
-Tipping points are also likened to ‘points of no return’, in other words, arriving at said point effectively forces more dramatic changes to occur.
+Tipping points refer to thresholds of climate and temperature that, when exceeded, set off chain reactions that bring about different states within a climate system.
+Tipping points are also known as ‘points of no return’.